 Majority power is limited by the Bill of Rights, which consists of the original 10 amendments ratified in 1791, plus the three post-Civil War amendments (the Thirteenth, Fourteenth and Fifteenth) and the Nineteenth Amendment (women’s suffrage), adopted in 1920.

-The mission of the Central New York Chapter NYCLU is to preserve all of these protections and guarantees:
+The mission of the Central New York Office NYCLU is to preserve all of these protections and guarantees:

 - Your First Amendment rights - freedom of speech, association and assembly; freedom of the press, and freedom of religion.

 - Your right to equal protection under the law - equal treatment regardless of race, sex, religion or national origin.